 - Use the SIGN IN button at the top of any ngongroad.org webpage to log in to the Sponsor Portal.
 Never signed in before?
 Forgot your password?
 No problem, follow these instructions.

 - Click on the tab titled “Inbox” for your child.
-Note that if you sponsor more than one child you will have a separate inbox for communicating with each individual.
+Note that if you sponsor more than one child you will have a separate inbox for communicating with each individual, just scroll down the page to see them.

 - Use the ‘Attachments’ portion to add photos, videos, scans of handwritten letters, etc. to your messages.
 You can drag and drop files or click “browse” to find them on your computer.